rubenwardy/minetest_modding_book/_en/items/node_drawtypes.md

 ## More Drawtypes

-This is not a comprehensive list, there's more types including:
+This is not a comprehensive list, there are more types including:

 * Fencelike
 * Plantlike rooted - for underwater plants